Aortic valve disease

 - Should I see a specialist?

-- Are there brochures or other printed material I can take with me?
+- Is there any information that I can take with me?
 What websites do you recommend?

-Don't hesitate to ask other questions you have.
+Don't hesitate to ask other questions.

 What to expect from your doctor

-Your health care team is likely to ask you many questions, including:
+Your healthcare team is likely to ask you many questions, including:

-- When did your symptoms begin?
+- When did your symptoms start?

-- Do you always have symptoms, or do the symptoms come and go?
+- Do you always have symptoms, or do they come and go?

-- What, if anything, seems to improve your symptoms?
+- What, if anything, makes your symptoms better?

-- What, if anything, appears to worsen your symptoms?
+- What, if anything, makes your symptoms worse?

-© 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
+© 1998-2026 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.

 Terms of Use